 What is the problem?

-In an average year, over 10,300 hate crimes in the United States involve a firearm—more than 28 each day.
+In an average year, more than 25,000 hate crimes in the US involve a firearm—69 a day.
 Easy access to guns gives a single, hate-filled individual the means to shatter numerous lives and whole communities.

 What are the solutions?

 Guns and hate are a fatal combination.
 In an average year, more than 25,000 hate crimes in the US involve a firearm—69 a day.
 In parts of the US, some people convicted of hate crimes can still legally buy and have guns.
 Congress and state legislatures should pass laws that keep guns out of the hands of those who have been convicted of hate crimes.

 When a person is in crisis and considering harming themselves or others, family members and law enforcement are often the first people to see the warning signs.
 Extreme Risk laws, sometimes referred to as “Red Flag” laws, allow loved ones or law enforcement to intervene by petitioning a court for an order to temporarily prevent someone in crisis from accessing guns.